Zuehlke/SHMACK/README.md

 to ensure that workers are registered and have sufficient memory```

 **TODO** Figure out, what's wrong.
 Tried to set [coarse grained mode and docker image](http://spark.apache.org/docs/latest/running-on-mesos.html) as `--conf` options, but didn't help.

+* [Apache Zeppelin](http://zeppelin.incubator.apache.org/) can replace the need for interactive data analysis and provide even nice visualizations.
+You access Zeppelin on your running stack simply with: `open-shmack-zeppelin.sh`
+The URL of Zeppelin will be available also outside the VM.

 <a name="checkStackSetup" />
 ## What should I do to check if the setup was successful?